Skip to content

 Licensed guides: in the Czech Republic, guiding at national heritage sites requires a state license.
 Ask whether your guide holds one.
 Unlicensed "guides" may not be allowed inside certain buildings or may face restrictions at Prague Castle.

-Clear pricing: reputable operators publish prices per group, not per person, with no hidden fees.
+Clear pricing: reputable operators publish one clear price for your whole family or group of friends, with no hidden fees.
 Be wary of operators who quote low per-person prices that increase with add-ons.

 Customization: a good private tour starts with a conversation about your interests, your physical comfort level, and what you hope to see.
 If the operator sends you a fixed itinerary with no option to adjust, you are paying private tour prices for a group tour experience.